CERC-Genomic-Medicine/BQC19_Imputation_Panel/Benchmark/statistical_phasing/README.md

 1. Ensure you have the required dependencies installed, including Beagle 5.4 software.
 2. Prepare the input data in the appropriate format.
+3. modify nextflow.config file based on your need.
-3. Execute the pipeline using the following command:
+4. Execute the pipeline using the following command:

 ```bash
 sbatch --account="name of the account" --time=48:00:00 --mem=4G -J phasing --wrap="nextflow run /path/to/statisticalphasing.nf" -o phasing.slurm.log